robertwayne/dpymenus/README.md

 btn5 = '\U00002714'  # unicode emoji codepoint :heavy_check_mark:
 ```

-### Event Callbacks
-By default, the base Menu object implements methods for all events except `on_next`, which should
-be handled by the user.
-However, all of these events can be overridden by passing in a method reference
-when you instantiate your menu.
-Note that Polls and Paginated menus implement their own `on_next` methods
-and should not be overwritten.

-**Events**

-**next** -- Emit when the menu instance calls `.next()`.

-**fail** -- Emit when user input on a page is invalid.
-Usable on Text menus.

-**timeout** -- Emit when a menu times out.
-You can set the `timeout` on menu instantiation.
- Usable on Text, Button, and Paginated menus.

-**cancel** -- Emit when a menu is cancelled from user input.
- Usable on Text, Button, and Paginated menus.

-### Helper Methods
-`.next()`, `.previous()` -- goes forward or backward one page index on the current menu.

-`to_first(), to_last()` -- jumps to the first or last page in the current menu.

-`.go_to(x)` -- takes a string or integer *(on_next function name or page index)* and jumps to that specific page.
-Useful for non-linear menus.

-`.add_pages(x)` -- takes a list of Page objects and adds them to the menu.
-Note that `PaginatedMenu` takes a list
-of Embed objects instead, as it uses static, linear pages.

 ### Poll Utilities
-Polls are a fairly complex Menu type, which often require a lot of boiler-plate to be written. dpymenus provides
-a handful of quick utility methods on your Poll object that should make using them simpler and faster for basic
+Polls have a handful of quick utility methods built-in that should make using them simpler and faster for most
 use case scenarios.

-`.results()` -- Returns a dictionary where the keys are the poll choices, and the values are the final tally.
+`.results()` -- Returns a dictionary where the keys are the poll choices, and the values are the final vote tally.

 `.add_results_fields()` -- Adds all the result fields to your closing page.